Omnibenchmark: transparent, reproducible, extensible and standardized orchestration of solo and collaborative benchmarks: Abstract

-\texttt{Omnibenchmark} aligns with other continuous benchmarking systems in aim, and shows some differences in design.
-Our system is meant to be run in a distributed manner, while also providing means for centralization.
-This has implications beyond infrastructure: \texttt{Omnibenchmark} can be used for solo benchmarking, e.g., a person interested in comparing their method performance against other tools and using public datasets.
-In this scenario, the researcher acts as developer, benchmarker, and end-user simultaneously.
-A solo benchmark can be run locally and outputs are kept locally and eventually pushed to a FAIR \cite{wilkinson2016fair} repository (e.g., Zenodo) on publication, without community building.
-In this scenario, transparency and reproducibility are built in; open access is optional.
-On the other hand, \texttt{Omnibenchmark} can be used for community benchmarking during a hackathon, challenge, or long-term benchmarking event.
-For that, operations are based on and resemble using \texttt{git} for version control: developers and benchmarkers have a local copy of the \texttt{Omnibenchmark} code, the benchmark specification and required code, data, and software stacks, and can contribute changes via commits and merge requests.
-Appropriate HPC infrastructure (e.g., virtual or physical Linux machines) and benchmark results (e.g., \texttt{S3}-compatible buckets) are agreed upon by the benchmarking community members, so costs are controlled, benchmark runs are versioned and outputs are openly accessible to the community and, ideally, to the public.
+In solo benchmarking, e.g., by a person interested in comparing the performance of their method against other tools using public datasets, the researcher acts as developer, benchmarker, and end-user in their self-assessment (Figure~\ref{fig:design}A).
+A solo benchmark can be run locally with outputs eventually pushed to a FAIR \cite{wilkinson2016fair} repository (e.g., Zenodo) at publication time, without community building, but still facilitating transparency, extensibility, and reproducibility.
+Beyond solo benchmarks, \texttt{Omnibenchmark} can be used for collaborative benchmarking via hackathons, challenges, or any other community event (Figure~\ref{fig:design}B).
+As with solo benchmarking, the currency for community contributions is \textit{code} rather than predictions (or other locally-generated results); code is meant to be orchestrated by \texttt{Omnibenchmark} within a commonly-agreed (centralized) compute infrastructure.
+The operations to gather community contributions in a semi-decentralized manner resemble that of \texttt{Git} for version control: developers and benchmarkers have a local copy of the benchmark plan and required code, data, and software stacks, and can track and submit their contributions via merge requests to a commonly agreed repository on an easily accessible DevOps platform (e.g., GitHub, GitLab), from which code is collected to run the benchmark.
+Appropriate HPC infrastructure (e.g., virtual or physical Unix-based machines) and benchmark results (e.g., \texttt{S3}-compatible buckets) are defined and agreed upon by the collaboration partners, such that benchmark runs are versioned and outputs are openly accessible (ideally, also to the public).
+At present, the \texttt{Omnibenchmark} project does not provide compute infrastructure.
+Taken together, this setup makes \texttt{Omnibenchmark} flexible and novel in terms of technical features and governance (Table~\ref{tab:comparison}).